xbeat/Machine-Learning/README.md

 Understanding Regularization Mathematics

 Regularization in deep learning is fundamentally about adding constraints to the optimization objective.
 The core mathematical concept involves modifying the loss function by adding a penalty term that discourages complex models through weight magnitude control.

+## Decorating Local Methods in Python

+Understanding Python Local Decorators

+Local decorators in Python allow us to create function wrappers within a specific scope, typically inside a class.
+This provides better encapsulation and prevents namespace pollution while maintaining the ability to modify function behavior dynamically.

 ## Understanding Silhouette Score in Clustering